Sports Stars Who Are Currently Behind Bars

 Jon 'War Machine' Koppenhaver was sentenced to life behind bars

-Although Jon "War Machine" Koppenhaver made a name for himself as a mixed martial artist in Bellator and the UFC, he'll probably forever be associated with severely beating his ex-girlfriend, Christine Mackinday, and her boyfriend, Corey Thomas, on Aug.
+Although Jon "War Machine" Koppenhaver made a name for himself as a mixed martial artist in Bellator and the UFC, he'll probably forever be associated with severely beating his ex-girlfriend, Christine Mackinday (professionally known as Christy Mack), and the man she was dating at the time, Corey Thomas, on Aug.
 8th, 2014.
 Rolling Stone reports that Koppenhaver and Mack dated for years before the vicious crime was committed, but things ended because the ex-fighter allegedly had a bad temper and was physically abusive.

 The fallen fighter was eventually arrested in a hotel room in Simi Valley, Calif., and is now serving his life sentence in Nevada's Ely State Prison.